 What is hcron?

 hcron is a periodic command scheduler along the lines of the ubiquitous cron–but with some really useful differences.

 Comparing cron/crontab to hcron

-hcron event files (called
+hcron event file (called

 Using hcron means never needing to check the crontab man page to remember the field order.
 But there is more to hcron than a key=value approach.
-See the docs for more.